Cyclopterus: Biology

 Several aspects of their biology (i.e. lack of a swimbladder, its pelvic suction disc) led some to believe that they were a bottom dwelling species.
 Lumpfish are frequently caught in pelagic fishing nets, however, capture in bottom trawls is also common.
 An investigation using electronic data-storage tags attached to the fish have confirmed that, at least during its breeding migration, this fish will spend time associated with the sea bed, and also some time in the pelagic zone.
 As the fish came close to breeding, they began to spend a greater amount of time in the pelagic zone.
 With the lack of a swim bladder, the fish were able to make rapid movements through the water column, moving between surface waters and depths of over 300 m within one day.
 Data from research surveys and data-storage tags show that adult lumpfish alter their behaviour between night and day with the fish spending more time in the pelagic zone at night and found associated with the seabed during the day, the reasons for this are unclear.
-This fish is now considered to be a semi-pelagic/semi-demersal fish.
+The current understanding is that after the juveniles leave coastal areas, they adopt a pelagic lifestyle, inhabiting the upper 50–60 m of the water column.
+It is only when they begin their return migration to the coastal areas for spawning that they begin to spend time close to the seafloor.

 Juvenile lumpfish exhibit biofluorescence, that is, when they are illuminated, light absorbed by the organism is remitted in lower energy wavelengths.
 The light reemitted by lumpfish appears green to the human observer and peaks at 545 and 613 nm.
 The greatest intensity is along the tubercles of the high crest and the three longitudinal ridges.
 The purpose of this biofluorescence remains unclear and it is also not known if this is also exhibited by adult lumpfish.